 - Baking Powder – Most North American baking powder is double-acting, while German Backpulver is single-acting.
 You can substitute 1 1/4 teaspoon of single-acting baking powder for 1 teaspoon of double-acting.

 - Baking Soda = Natron or Haushaltsnatron, available in the baking aisle in small packets or boxes.
 Unfortunately, the Kaiser Natron box (pictured below) is not filled with baking soda, it is filled with the little packets.
 Major packaging waste in my opinion.
+Sometimes you can find small Arm & Hammer boxes in the American food section of large supermarkets.

 - Brown sugar - can be found in large Asian shops, Latin American shops, Reformhäuser, Kaufhof (thanks Mausi) or make your own by mixing 1 cup of white sugar with 1-2 T molasses (I’m going to have to try this, because the recipes say that once you make your own, you’ll never go back to using store bought).